Shawn-Claud Lawson

 Shawn-Claud Nicholas Lawson (born 13 January 1994) is a professional footballer who plays as a forward for Simcoe County Rovers in League1 Ontario.
 Born in Canada, he represented Jamaica at youth international level.

 Early life

 Lawson was born in Scarborough, Ontario, the son of former Jamaican national team player Jimmy Lawson.
 As an infant, he had an open heart surgery after the doctors had discovered a leaking valve.
 Lawson started playing youth soccer at the age of three with Ajax SC.
 He briefly played for North Scarborough SC and also trained with Dutch club Feyenoord's academy in 2006 and 2007.
-He later played for Pickering FC, where he was invited to attend trainings with English clubs Luton Town and Birmingham FC after attending a soccer camp led by Canadian national team player Paul Peschisolido.
+He later played for Pickering FC, where he was invited to attend trainings with English clubs Luton Town and Birmingham FC after attending a soccer camp led by Canada national team player Paul Peschisolido.
 He was part of the U15 Ontario provincial program.
-Afterwards, he returned to Ajax SC helping lead them to the 2011 U18 Canadian national youth championship, in which he scored the game-winning goal.
+Afterwards, he returned to Ajax SC helping lead them to the 2011 Canada national U-18 championship, in which he scored the game-winning goal.